GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 ## Serializers and Deserializers

-Serializers and Deserializers determine how the value of the Ui2QpFormControl is serialized into a string for the URL and, vice versa, how the parameter value is converted into the value used in the Ui2QpFormControl.
-You could creat your own ones if needed and pass them to the Ui2QpFormControl.
+Serializers and Deserializers determine how the value of the Ui2QpFormControl is serialized into a string for the URL and, vice versa, how the value gotten from the QP is transformed to the value used in the Ui2QpFormControl.
+You could create your own ones if you needed it, check that [section](#creating-and-registering-your-own-custom-serializers-and-deserializers) in the documentation.

 ### Built-in Serializers and Deserializers

-We have created for you some Serializers and Deserializers for most of the common types. here are they:
+We've created for you some Serializers and Deserializers for most of the common types. here they are:

 | Type of Value | Type ID |
 | ----------- | ----------- |